ahad-z/Online-Library-Management-System-for-University-or-school-and-college-/redme.md

 6. Automatically Add Fine If someone Don't Returned Book within Returned Date
 7. One Student can Take one book But If she or he want to expand the returned Date And what not.....
-It is basically making by using HTML, CSS, PHP
+It is basically making by using HTML, CSS, PHP Bootstrap